Furman Paladins: Soccer

 Coached by Doug Allison, the men's soccer team has been ranked as high as no. 3 in the nation and has produced a share of professional players.
 Former star Clint Dempsey, who now plays club soccer for Seattle Sounders FC in Major League Soccer, is the #1 all-time leading goal scorer for the US team and, including goals scored at the 2006 FIFA World Cup in Germany, the 2010 FIFA World Cup in South Africa and the 2014 FIFA World Cup in Brazil; and the all-time American scorer in the European league.
 Ricardo Clark, a member of the United States Men's National Soccer Team and Houston Dynamo also played soccer for Furman.
-Current MLS players Shea Salinas of the San Jose Earthquakes, Chris Klute of the Colorado Rapids, Jonathan Leathers of the Vancouver Whitecaps, and Walker Zimmerman of FC Dallas and member of the United States National Soccer team also played for the Paladins.
+Current MLS players Shea Salinas of the San Jose Earthquakes, Chris Klute of the Colorado Rapids, Jonathan Leathers of Vancouver Whitecaps FC, and Walker Zimmerman of FC Dallas and member of the United States National Soccer team also played for the Paladins.